franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 - The spec256k1 library they used is coming from a project which is not so reputable in cryptography development.
 - While Bitcoin used spec256k1 in 2009, one could expect Cosmos to use a less controversial elliptic curve (NSA backdoor).
 - Would like to see a better data structures for storing application's state like Sparse Merkle Tree (expected Q1 2023), MMR in the CosmosSDK
-- Different Elliptic curves, digital signature algorithms, addresse types are used on application side and consensus side.
+- Different Elliptic curves, digital signature algorithms, address types are used on application side and consensus side.
 It adds complexity.